 Your earnings (that is, the increase or decrease in the value of a fund) in the TSP and other similar defined contributions plans (e.g., 401(k) plans) are not considered taxable income (but rather, tax deferred) under the Internal Revenue Code.
-What’s more, interest, dividends, capital gains, and/or tax deferred contributions are not taxed even if you withdraw money from your plan.
-Therefore, there is no need for you to report dividends and capital gains separately for your tax-deferred accounts.
+Interest, dividends, capital gains, and/or tax deferred contributions are not taxed until you withdraw money from your plan.
+There is no need for you to report dividends and capital gains separately for your tax-deferred accounts.

 BlackRock Institutional Trust Company, N.A, manages the index funds in which the F, C, S, and I Funds are invested, and credits interest and dividend income each business day.
 This income is then reflected in your TSP’s share prices.

 The daily change in your TSP’s share prices reflects all investment income (interest on short-term investments, dividends, capital gains or losses, and securities lending income) net of TSP administrative expenses.

 Your employee contributions, Agency/Service Automatic (1%) Contributions, and Agency/Service Matching Contributions, as well as loan payments and transfers from other eligible retirement plans, are all used to purchase shares in each TSP fund based on your contribution allocation.

 For example, if your employee contribution each pay period is $100 and you have elected to invest in one TSP fund, $100 will be used to purchase shares in that fund.
 The calculation is done the same way if you’re eligible for Agency/Service Automatic (1%) Contributions and Agency/Service Matching Contributions.